 There are three major types of ikat.
-In single Ikat either warp or weft is tied and dyed, before weaving.
-In Combined Ikat, intermittent overlapping at different portions is noticed as warp and weft effect.
+In single Ikat, either warp or weft is tied and dyed before weaving.
+In Combined Ikat, intermittent overlapping at different portions is noticed as a warp and weft effect.
 Double Ikat, using the Alizarin dyeing process, is the most intricate where both warp and weft are tied and dyed so intricately that the result is a unique woven design.

-Samples and information collected by historians establish the prevalence of deep-rooted Indian traditions of applying a wide spectrum of colours, mostly natural, from the ancient times up to the second half of the nineteenth century.
+Samples and information collected by historians establish the prevalence of deep-rooted Indian traditions of applying a wide spectrum of colors, mostly natural, from ancient times up to the second half of the nineteenth century.
 This helped form the platform to showcase one of the world's finest Ikat techniques.

 Carbon dating of Indian Ikat textiles can be traced back to murals of the Ajanta caves, indicating definite linkages with the Deccan Plateau.
 Over time, it seems to have passed on towards Gujarat, Orissa and Andhra Pradesh where it continues to be in vogue nowadays as Patola, Bandha and Chitki respectively.